Yang Ruiqi was born in Harbin. She started her training at Shanghai Dance School and graduated from the John Cranko School in Stuttgart in 2012.

 Y R: We need to strengthen ourselves from our inner heart to face life issues, which is the same approach I have in my career.
 Strength is nurtured from the mind’s core, which is the most basic requirement for dance training.

 C U: How important is discipline?
-How much time do you spend on training a week?
+How much time do you spend on training for a week?

 Y R: Discipline is a good habit, as we know what is essential and what is not necessary.